Please read our general FAQs to familiarize yourself with Co-op information and updates.

 This proposed dividend rate for Series A Preferred Shares is up to 7%, based on board discretion.
 That’s a great rate, much better than I can get from my bank currently.
 Can I convert my earlier Owner loan to preferred shares?

 We thought you might ask that.
 Thanks to the strength of our business plan, the potential of our location, our leadership, and our market projections, we are able to offer a very favorable proposed dividend rate that we would like to benefit Owners.
 We would ask that you please consider increasing your investment, as you are able, if you convert a loan to preferred shares.
 Email us to get more information about this process.

 Can I divide my preferred stock purchase up over time? (i.e. pay a little each month)

 Chicago Market will happily accept multiple preferred stock purchases at different times from the same Owner (e.g. if someone wants to invest in the beginning of the campaign and then decides to invest more at a later time), but only while the stock offering period is open.
-The Board will close the offering at their discretion, and we hope to reach our $3 million goal before the end of 2021, so we encourage you to make your investment as soon as you are able.
+The Board will close the offering at their discretion, and we hope to reach our $3.3 million goal by June of 2022, so we encourage you to make your investment as soon as you are able.
 Each individual stock purchase must meet the minimum $1,000 threshold.
 If you have more questions or want to discuss a plan or timeline, please email us.